 In debt?
 Your municipality can help you

 The Municipal Debt Assistance Act (Wgs, in Dutch) regulates that anyone with debts can get help through the municipality.
 This also applies to entrepreneurs.
-Are you an entrepreneur and in debt?
-Contact the municipality where you live.
-They will help you.
-The starting point is that you can keep your business, if you want to and if the business is viable.

-Debt assistance for entrepreneurs
+Municipal debt assistance also for entrepreneurs

 Debt assistance from the municipality, what can you expect?